-- (1) A pattern of abnormal or erratic behavior; - (2) Direct observation of drug or alcohol use; or information provided by a reliable and credible source; - (3) Presence of the mental or physical symptoms of drug or alcohol use (e.g., glassy or bloodshot eyes, alcohol odor on breath, slurred speech, poor coordination and/or reflexes). - (4) a-Awork--related accident in conjunction with other facts which together support reasonable suspicion.

-For purposes of this agreement, an employee is considered under the influence when reasonable suspicion has been demonstrated and confirmed with a drug test and/or blood alcohol test that demonstrate concentrations of controlled substances.

-Supervisors may require an employee to be drug and/or alcohol tested on the basis of reasonable suspicion only after consultation with a second trained City supervisor, or the appropriate department director, or the Human Resources Director or designee.
+- (1)A. -A pattern of abnormal or erratic behavior; - (2)B. -Direct observation of drug or alcohol use; or information provided by a reliable and credible source; - (3)C. -Presence of the mental or physical symptoms of drug or alcohol use (e.g., glassy or bloodshot eyes, alcohol odor on breath, slurred speech, poor coordination and/or reflexes). - (4)D. -A work related accident in conjunction with other facts which together support reasonable suspicion. - (c) Mass testing of any kind is prohibited, except as provided for in this article or by state or federal laws. - (d) For purposes of this agreement, an employee is considered under the influence when reasonable suspicion has been demonstrated and confirmed with a drug test and/or blood alcohol test that demonstrate concentrations of controlled substances. - (e) Supervisors may require an employee to be drug and/or alcohol tested on the basis of reasonable suspicion only after consultation with a second trained City supervisor, or the appropriate department director, or the Human Resources Director or designee.
+The employee may request a copy of the documentation used to support the reasonable suspicion justifying the test within twenty-four (24) hours of taking the test.

-Employees may request a union Union steward or representative to be present.
-The test will not be delayed for more than one hour in order to wait for a union Union representative.
-The absence of a union Union representative shall not be grounds for the employee to refuse to consent and submit to such tests or searches.

-Testing procedures for CDL will be performed in accordance with DOT requirements.

-All other testing will be governed by industry practices for non-DOT testing.
+- (f) Employees may request a Union Steward or representative to be present.
+The test will not be delayed for more than one hour in order to wait for a Union representative.
+The absence of a Union representative shall not be grounds for the employee to refuse to consent and submit to such tests or searches. - (g) Testing procedures for CDL will be performed in accordance with DOT requirements. - (h) All other testing will be governed by industry practices for non-DOT testing.
 The standards include utilizing a Department of Health and Human Services certified laboratory that demonstrates experience and capacity of quality control, documentation, chain of custody, technical expertise and demonstrated proficiency testing.
 All alcohol tests will be performed by a Certified Breath Alcohol Technician using a breathalyzer for both initial and confirmation testing.
 Unless otherwise agreed to by the City and Union, all drug testing will be performed by urine testing.